Understanding runaway markets

-- I will only buy or sell after closely reviewing what the final price is
+- I will only buy or sell after closely reviewing the final price.

 3. Expect delays

 The price of Bitcoin has increased by over 1200% in the past year, Ethereum even more so.
-No matter how fast digital currency platforms like Luno grow, it’s impossible to grow your staff at the same rate.
-The wheels will simply come off if you tried that.
+Platforms like Luno can’t scale that fast and trying too hard only worsens things.
+For example, it’s impossible to hire customer support staff at the same rate as new people are signing up.

 We’re really sorry about the delays you experience during these times of runaway prices.
-We’re working as hard as we can —until late at night and through the weekend— to get to your issues.
-It will get resolved, but it may take longer than normal.
+We’re working as hard as we can to solve everything.

 We’ll send more communication about our scaling roadmap for 2018 later this year.